 As a participant in ANDRILL you made connections with ANDRILL ARISE educators as well as previous or subsequent ANDRILL ARISE educators.

-How valuable are/were the connections you built with ANDRILL ARISE Educators to your work in science and/or E and O?
-(1-6 on likert scale)
+How valuable are/were the connections you built with ANDRILL ARISE educators to your work in science and/or E and O?
+(1−6 on Likert scale)

 Provide details/examples of how you have used those connections to complete your ANDRILL ARISE project or other continued and new E and O work: (open response)